mondaugen/856_for_zellersasn/doc/manual.md

 clockwise position, samples are taken from the end.

-If in the upward position, STRIDE, the POS knob controls the rate at which the sample selection is advanced through positions in the sample every time a repeat is played (so the REP knob has to be turned up to hear this effect).
+If in the upward position, STRIDE, the POS knob controls the rate at which the sample selection is advanced through positions in the sample every time a note is played.
 A counter-clockwise position of the POS knob advances backward and a clockwise position of the POS knob advances forward.
 The knob in the centre does not advance the start position of sampling.

+With UNI held down, adjusting POS controls the rate at which sample selection is advanced each repeat (so REP must be turned up to hear this effect).
+The repeat stride is separate from the note stride and the two strides are added together to determine the starting point.

+To reset the stride point, hold down UNI and press FBK once.

 #### UNI